 Self-worth is knowing and placing a value on your capacity while self-esteem is the opinion you have about yourself/ capacity.
 Let me use the story of the Nike brand and the other unknown brand in the store to explain self-worth and self-esteem.
 This explains self-worth- Nike placed a good value on their ability to produce comfortable and durable shoes and that’s why it’s more expensive than the unknown brand I saw in the store.
 This explains self-esteem- Nike has a reputation (opinion) for its brand for producing comfortable, stylish and durable sneakers. [su_quote cite=” Nathaniel Branden”]Self-esteem is the reputation we acquire with ourselves.[/su_quote]

 Opinions are subjective

 You know, reputation is subjective.
-Someone else might say that the Nike sneakers are not durable or comfortable for them.
+Someone else might say that Nike sneakers are not durable or comfortable for them.
 Nike’s reputation (opinion) is not a fact because everyone has their own opinion.

-Regardless of other’s opinion, Nike will still uphold the opinion of their brand because they already know their capacity.
-They know the materials used to produce the shoes and the materials have their distinct characteristics that cannot be altered.
+Regardless of other’s opinions, Nike will still uphold the opinion of their brand because they already know their capacity.
+They know the materials used to produce the shoes and the materials have distinct characteristics that cannot be altered.
 Nike uses materials such as polyester, rubber, Eva foam, cotton, synthetic leather, and leather to make their shoes.
 For example, rubber has tear resistance, tensile strength, specific gravity, abrasion resistance and resilience.
 Therefore, due to rubber properties, Nike can always believe their opinion (self-esteem) that their shoes are durable and comfortable irrespective of what some people might say.

 Your self-esteem (opinion about yourself) is not based on fact but your self-worth (innate capacity) is based on fact.
 Self-esteem is determined by what you think, feel and believe (TFB) while self-worth is at the core of your thoughts, feelings and actions.
 That’s why your self-worth feeds your self-esteem.
 Therefore, we can say that self-esteem is confidence in one’s own worth.
 When people question your opinion (self-esteem), knowing your capacity (your worth) will help you hold on to your opinion regardless of what people say.
 If you have a deep knowledge of your worth and believe that you deserve a good life, it will fuel your self-esteem by giving you the confidence that you will surely have a good life regardless of hustling or your current ugly situation.